Have the Best Weekend in Palm Springs

-- The Purple Palm – Pricey, but well worth it.
-Situated in the Colony Palm Hotel the outdoor seating is right along the edge of the tranquil pool.
-The portions are small, so plan on sharing an appetizer or two before your entrees.
-The dates stuffed with serrano ham and blue cheese are lightly drizzled with honey and surprisingly hearty instead of sweet.
-I also suggest the marinated artichoke hearts, the beat salad and the grilled caeser.
+- The Purple Palm – Situated in the Colony Palm Hotel the outdoor seating is right along the edge of the tranquil pool.
 What makes this upscale trendy spot my favorite in Palm Springs is one particular dessert: the brioche bread pudding creme brulee.
-Don’t ask, just order it and thank me later.

-- New fav!
-Mister Parkers – Inside the Parker Hotel.
+- Mister Parkers – Inside the Parker Hotel.
 Sink into the shadows at this posh and creative restaurant.
-Excellent wine list, and you really cannot go wrong with the Seabass.
+Excellent wine list, and you really cannot go wrong with the seabass.
 Only open Wed-Sun.

 - Melvyns – Nostalgia at its finest.
 Enjoy a live pianist & pretend your part of the OG rat pack.